Giveth/giveth-wiki/wiki/white-paper.md

 For clarity, the 4 challenges are briefly restated here:
 1. Safely give ether without losing ownership
-2. Allocate donated funds to individuals
+2. Allocate donated funds to individuals who can use it for good
 3. Safely transfer ownership of ether to said individuals
 4. Determine whether ownership should be transferred